-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2022.
-The Group is still currently evaluating the potential impact of the aforementioned standards and interpretations listed under (A), it is not practicable to estimate their impact on the Group at this point in time.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2023.
+The Group is still currently evaluating the potential impact of the aforementioned standards and interpretations listed under (A) \cdot (B) and (C).
+It is not practicable to estimate their impact on the Group at this point in time.

-(3) Standards or interpretations issued, revised or amended by IASB, which are not yet endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below:
+(3) Standards or interpretations issued, revised or amended by IASB, which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below:

-Items New, Revised or Amended Standards and Interpretations Effective Date Items New, Revised of Amended Standards and Interpretations issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments To be in Associates and Joint Ventures" - Sale or Contribution of Assets determined by between an Investor and its Associate or Joint Ventures IASB b IFRS 17 "Insurance Contracts" January 1, 2023 c Amendments to IAS 1 "Presentation of Financial Statements" - January 1, 2023 Classification of Liabilities as Current or Non-current d Amendments to IAS 1 "Presentation of Financial Statements" - January 1, 2023 Disclosure Initiative - Accounting Policies e Amendments to IAS 8 "Accounting Policies, Changes in Accounting January 1, 2023 Estimates and Errors" - Definition of Accounting Estimates f Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities January 1, 2023 arising from a Single Transaction"
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 с Classification of Liabilities as Current or Non-current - January 1, 2024 Amendments to IAS 1 d Lease Liability in a Sale and Leaseback - Amendments to IFRS 16 January 1, 2024 e Non-current Liabilities with Covenants - Amendments to IAS 1 January 1, 2024

-A. IFRS 10 "Consolidated Financial Statements" ("IFRS 10") and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures ("IAS 28")
+A. IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures

-The amendments address the inconsistency between the requirements in IFRS 10 and IAS 28, in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
+The amendments address the inconsistency between the requirements in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures, in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
 IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associate or joint ventures.
 IFRS 10 requires full profit or loss recognition on the loss of control of the subsidiary.
-IAS 28 was amended so that the gain or loss resulting from the sale of contribution of assets that constitute a business as defined in IFRS 3 "Business Combinations" ("IFRS 3") between an investor and its associate or joint venture is recognized in full.
+IAS 28 was amended so that the gain or loss resulting from the sale or contribution of assets that constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized in full.

-IFRS 10 was also amended so that the gains or losses resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized only to the extent of the unrelated investors' interests in the associate or joint venture.
+IFRS 10 was also amended so that the gains or loss resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized only to the extent of the unrelated investors' interests in the associate or joint venture.